CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 1. Audit Your Existing CRM Data

 You can’t know what you need to fix or where your data collection problems lie until you audit your data.
-According to SiriusDecisions, 10-25% of the average B2B company’s CRM contacts have critical errors at any given time.
+According to SiriusDecisions, 10-25% of the average B2B company’s customer relationship management system contacts have critical errors at any given time.

 This means a full examination of the data that you collect to identify common errors, find opportunities to improve standardization, and find out why low-quality data is hitting your CRM in the first place.

-Some of the different types of CRM data errors that you should be looking for in this audit include:
+Some of the different types of customer relationship management data errors that you should be looking for in this audit include:

 - Inconsistent Data.
 Fields with consistency problems.
 A popular example is job titles — “CEO” vs. “Chief Executive Officer.”

-- General Low-Quality Data.
+- General Low Customer Data Quality.
 Records with very little usable data.
 These can include contacts with free email addresses, contacts with false information, or records with incomplete data.

 - Duplicate Data.
-Records that share some or all of their data with another record.
+Records that share some or all of their data with another record, including records like email address, phone number, and address.

 - Invalid Data.
 Records that don’t meet validation specifications.
-One example would be a US zip code that contains four numbers or less, or invalid phone numbers and email addresses.
+One example would be a US zip code that contains four numbers or less, an email address without an "@" sign, or invalid phone numbers and email addresses.

 - Missing Data.
 Records that are missing important information.
-You can’t email someone that doesn’t have an email listed in your CRM.
+You can’t email someone that doesn’t have an email listed in your CRM system.

 Without identifying these types of issues, it is impossible to create processes and plans for managing your CRM data and seeing data quality improvements across the board.